Solar Power for Your Colorado Home or Business

 - Solar Thermal – Uses sun’s energy to heat water for your home

-Both types of residential solar roof panels are affordable and qualify for government funding in regards to installation and maintenance.
+Both types of solar roof panels are affordable and qualify for government funding in regards to installation and maintenance.

 Keep in mind that solar roof panels cannot be installed on just any home, so consider the following points to make sure this is the right option for your home: